mrwatson-de/fmLaunchPad/README.md

      - See the help pages for more functions you can use
      - See the example setup for fmWorkMate below

-3. Define the Module's launch conditions
+3. Define each module's launch conditions

+   The launch condition(s) determine when a module is triggered.

+   - To get help adding launch conditions
+     - click the + button under the If

+   - To make the action always happen
+     - click the If button -> a tick appears.

-   You can decide what datbase to open based on...
+   You can decide what database to open based on...

    - the FileMaker Version,
    - the name or location of the application (*),